 Students entering a Ph.D. program are registered in Scholastic Residence for each of their first four years of study, unless they earn the Ph.D. in fewer than four years.
 During each of those four years, students are required to be registered for at least three academic quarters, normally the autumn, winter, and spring quarters.
-Some programs require registration during the Summer Quarter as well.
+Some programs require registration during the summer quarter as well.
 (This requirement for three or four quarters of registration for each year between entry into and completion of a Ph.D. program is how the University defines "continuous registration."
-Continuous registration is currently required from matriculation through completion of the Ph.D.
-Beginning in 2013-14, continuous registration will be required during Scholastic Residence and Advanced Residence, but not through the completion of the Ph.D. program, in the case of those who have not completed a Ph.D. by the end of 12 years.)
+Beginning in 2013-14, continuous registration will be required during Scholastic Residence and Advanced Residence, but not through the completion of the Ph.D. program, in the case of those who have not completed a Ph.D. by the end of twelve years.)
 During the early years of Scholastic Residence, students are engaged primarily in course work; during the later years, students are typically engaged in a combination of coursework, examinations, and independent research and writing.
 The appropriate academic endeavors are determined by the academic programs, and not by the University.

 Scholastic Residence is defined by the University as a full-time student status.

-During the period of Scholastic Residence, students have all the privileges associated with full-time status: access to student housing, full library privileges, use of athletic facilities, quarterly computer time, access to student health insurance and the services of the Primary Care Services and Student Counseling Services, ability to borrow under federal student loan programs (so long as the student is otherwise eligible to participate in these programs), and deferment of repayment of past federal student loans.
+During the period of Scholastic Residence, students have all the privileges associated with full-time status: access to student housing, full library privileges, use of athletic facilities, access to student health insurance and the services of the Student Health Service and Student Counseling Services, ability to borrow under federal student loan programs (so long as the student is otherwise eligible to participate in these programs), and deferment of repayment of past federal student loans.